 For Erasmus+ and Nordplus students:

 If you need to have your Learning Agreement signed by the international coordinator, please allow for up to five (5) working days to get it signed.

-We encourage the use of Erasmus+ Online Learning Agreements, but if this is not possible for you, you are welcome to send us your learning agreement in pdf.
+We encourage the use of Erasmus+ Online Learning Agreements, but due to the implementation for a third party system we are not able to sign them before October 2021.
+You are welcome to send us your learning agreement in pdf.